MicrosoftDocs/power-platform/power-virtual-agents/configure-bot-greeting.md

     ![Publish latest bot content](media/channel-publish-latest-content.png "Publish latest bot content")

-You can now test your bot by going to the web page where you deployed your bot's custom canvas.
+You can now test your bot by going to the webpage where you deployed your bot's custom canvas.
 You'll see the bot start the conversation by automatically showing the greeting topic.

 ### Create a new user topic

 >[!WARNING]
 >Using a user topic to start a conversation will increase your [billed sessions](analytics-billed-sessions.md#definition-of-a-billed-session).
 A billed session is an interaction between a customer and a bot and represents one unit of consumption.
 The billed session begins when a user topic is triggered.
-For more information, see the [Licensing guide](https://go.microsoft.com/fwlink/?linkid=2085130).
+For more information, see the topic [Analyze billed session information](analytics-billed-sessions.md).

 1. Select **Topics** on the side navigation pane.